M6LI/Classification-NN-from-scratch/README.md

-We create a binary classification Deep Neural Network to determine whether objects passing nearby to Earth are hazardous.
+We create a binary classification Deep Neural Network to determine whether a given individual has diabetes or not, given some health data (e.g. glucose levels, BMI).
 This is implemented from scratch using only numpy and no ML specific libraries.
-The training is done using a Kaggle dataset.
-The project will be divided into sections:
+The project is divided into sections:

 - [0: Data preparation]
 - [1: Initialisation of hyperparameters]